 Humans waste a lot of water.
 This can be from taking too many baths, overly long showers or simply wasting water with inefficient washing machines, hot water heaters, dishwashers, sprinkler systems, shower heads, toilets, etc. As communities expand, the need for water increases, often creating shortages or placing a strain on natural resources that weren't present before the expansion.

 How to Stop Degradation

-There are ways which you can help to decrease degradation in our environment.
+There are ways which you can help to decrease degradation in the environment.
+Individual impact on local communities can be stopped when observing good stewardship.
 Some of these include: